 A Docker container packages the application service or function with all of the libraries, configuration files, dependencies and other necessary parts to operate.
 Each container shares the services of one underlying operating system.
 Containers do this by enabling developers to isolate code into a single container.
 This makes it easier to modify and update the program.

-- Docker containers are suited for circumstances where you want to run many applications over a single OS kernel.
-But if you have applications or services that need to keep running on various OS flavors, VMs are required.
+Docker containers are suited for circumstances where you want to run many applications over a single OS kernel.
+But if you have applications or services that need to keep running on various OS flavours, VMs are required.